ekamperi/ekamperi.github.io/_posts/2021-01-29-why-is-normal-distribution-so-ubiquitous.md

 h(X) = -\int_{-\infty}^{\infty} p_X(x) \log p_X(x) \mathrm{d}x
 $$

-(However some of the discrete's entropy properties do not apply to differential entropy, e.g., differential entropy can be negative.)
+(However, some of the discrete's entropy properties do not apply to differential entropy, e.g., differential entropy can be negative.)

 Alright, but what normal distribution has anything to do with these? **It turns out that normal distribution is the distribution that maximizes information entropy under the constraint of fixed mean $$m$$ and standard deviation $$s^2$$ of a random variable $$X$$.** So, if we know the mean and standard deviation of some data, the optimal distribution is the one that maximizes entropy, or, equivalently, that satisfies the least of our assumptions.
 This principle may be viewed as expressing **epistemic modesty** or **maximal ignorance** because it makes the least strong claim on a distribution.

 E.g., consider a coin that comes tails with a probability $$p$$, and heads with a probability $$1-p$$.
 The entropy of the flip is then given by:

 $$
 H(X) = - \sum_{i=1}^2 p_i \log p_i = -p \log p - (1-p) \log (1-p)
 $$

 Here is the plot of entropy $$H(X)$$ *vs.* probability $$p$$.
 Notice how entropy is maximized when we assume that the coin is fair, i.e., $$p=0.5$$.
-So, in absence of any other more strong assumptions, such as that the coin is biased, the most honest position to take is that all outcomes are equally probable.
+So, in the absence of any other more strong assumptions, such as that the coin is biased, the most honest position to take is that all outcomes are equally probable.
 Consider this like "presumption of innocence" ;)

 <p align="center">
  <img style="width: 50%; height: 50%" src="{{ site.url }}/images/normal_dist/h_vs_p_coin.png" alt="Entropy of coin flip">